pkitutu/sales/readme.md

 * $ sudo service nginx restart
 * $ sudo service uwsgi start

-* //Acess on the ip and port provided in the browser
+* #Acess on the ip and port provided in the browser

-##Access the latest
+## Access the latest
 git clone git@github.com:pkitutu/sales.git